 - Ineffective sleeping pad attachment straps and flimsy clips

-We chose this quilt with a temperature rating of 15 degrees Fahrenheit, but were skeptical that this rating was realistic.
-With only 15 ounces of water-resistant 800-fill duck down inside, we didn’t think it could be as warm as other bags with more and higher-quality down, and our testing proved our suspicions correct.
+We chose this quilt with a temperature rating of 15 degrees Fahrenheit but were skeptical that this rating was realistic.
+With 17.1 ounces of water-resistant 800-fill duck down inside, we didn’t expect it could be as warm as other bags with higher-quality down, and our testing proved our suspicions correct.
 But in the end, that’s all right with us, though, as this quilt has an incredible price tag!

 The quilt’s stretchy pad attachment straps don’t slide easily through the wafer clips, making them nearly impossible to adjust.
-One of our testers broke a clip while adjusting the straps, making the quilt more susceptible to drafts during one cold night in the San Juans of Colorado.
-Fortunately, she could simply tuck the edge under her body and slept all night comfortably.
+One of our testers broke a clip while adjusting the straps, making the quilt more susceptible to drafts during one cold night in Colorado’s San Juan Mountains.
+Fortunately, she simply tucked the edge under her body and slept all night comfortably.

 That said, don’t think twice about the shortcomings of this quilt if you can’t spend a ton of money on a premium quilt — it’s good enough for most situations.
 And sometimes — dare we say usually — good enough is all anyone ever needs.
-Given that the price of entry into fastpacking gear can be steep, we highly recommend this quilt to those interested in fastpacking.
+Given that the price of entry into fastpacking gear can be steep, we highly recommend this quilt to those who are putting together their first kit.

 Shop the Outdoor Vitals StormLoft Down TopQuilt 15Comparing the Best Ultralight Sleeping Bags